Markov Decision Processes under External Temporal Processes: Proof of Lemma

 In the above inequality, the left-hand side is the difference between two value functions whose first $T$ events are the same and differ everywhere else, but the right-hand side has a discounted term in which the first $T+1$ terms coincide.
-So, repeating the same procedure results in value function differences at states that increasingly coincide.
+Therefore, repeating the same procedure results in value function differences in states that increasingly coincide.

-Since each repetition adds a $\gamma$ factor to the term, which itself is bounded by $\frac{1}{1 - \gamma}$ because of bounded rewards, the resulting series converges, giving us the following bound.
+Since each repetition adds a $\gamma$ factor to the term, which itself is bounded by $\frac{1}{1 - \gamma}$ due to the rewards being bounded, the resulting series converges, giving us the following bound.